 But I say to you that everyone who is angry with his brother shall be guilty before the court; and whoever says to his brother, “You good-for-nothing,” shall be guilty before the supreme court; and whoever says, “You fool,” shall be guilty enough to go into the fiery hell.
 Matthew 5:22 (NASB)

 This verse reveals that Jesus believed in a literal hell and He believed that hell was a fiery place (Matthew 23:33).
 In fact, since Jesus is our God and since He created hell, He is the authority on hell.
 Then nine verses later Jesus said that those who go to hell will be thrown bodily into it.

 If your right eye makes you stumble, tear it out and throw it from you; for it is better for you to lose one of the parts of your body, than for your whole body to be thrown into hell.
 Matthew 5:29 (NASB)

 The next verse states the same truth (Mark 9:47).
 If we read Matthew 10:28, we discover that both the soul and body end up in hell.
-If anyone thought that only the body went to hell but some how the soul escaped hell, Jesus clearly makes the point that the entire person is sent to hell.
-In Matthew 25:41 Jesus tells us the devil and his angels or evil angels (demons or evil spirits) will also spend eternity there,
+If anyone thought that only the body went to hell but somehow the soul escaped hell, Jesus clearly makes the point that the entire person is sent to hell.
+In Matthew 25:41 Jesus tells us the devil and his evil angels (demons or evil spirits) will also spend eternity there,

 Then He will also say to those on His left, “Depart from Me, accursed ones, into the eternal fire which has been prepared for the devil and his angels . . .”
 Matthew 25:41 (NASB)